Articles | Expat Money®

 Related content: How Can I Become A Spanish Citizen If My Family Came From Spain?

-The law has changed throughout time, and according to the most recent amendments, children born after April 1st, 2015, will automatically be given Swedish citizenship by ancestry, regardless of their place of birth, provided that one of the parents is a Swedish citizen.
-You can check more information about it with all details on Swedish Migration Agency’s website.
+The law has changed throughout time, and according to the most recent amendments, children born after April 1st, 2015, will automatically be given Swedish citizenship by descent or ancestry, regardless of their place of birth, provided that one of the parents is a Swedish citizen.
+You can check more information about it with all the details on the Swedish Migration Agency’s website.

 Except for a child born abroad before this date with a Swedish father and a foreign mother who is unmarried, the child will not be automatically recognized as a Swedish citizen.

-DOCUMENTS REQUIRED FOR OBTAINING SWEDISH CITIZENSHIP BY ANCESTRY
+DOCUMENTS REQUIRED FOR OBTAINING SWEDISH CITIZENSHIP BY DESCENT OR ANCESTRY

-When applying for Swedish citizenship by ancestry, the following papers must be submitted:
+When applying for Swedish citizenship by descent, the following papers must be submitted:

 • The Swedish Migration Agency's notice form;